rauc/rauc/docs/using.rst

 RAUC will call the pre-install handler (if given) during the bundle installation process, right before calling the default or custom installation process.
-At this stage, the bundle is mounted and its content accessible, the target group was determined successfully.
+At this stage, the bundle is mounted and its content accessible, the target group has been determined successfully.

 If calling the handler fails or the handler returns a non-zero exit code, RAUC will abort installation with an error.